RMLio/implementation-process-pipeline/README.md

    ![List of queries on the left of the dashboard](img/select-query.png)

-### Working with branches
+### How to work with branches

+The `main` branch contains the stable version of the data and dashboard configuration.
+Users need to use other branches and merge requests to update the data or dashboard configuration.

+The pipeline uses the `gh-pages` branch to host the different versions of the dashboard.
+It keeps one version per branch.
-The pipeline will host the dashboard that is built from the `main` branch at the root of the GitHub pages.
+It will host the dashboard that is built from the `main` branch at the root of the GitHub pages.
 It will host the dashboards of other branches at `/[branch-name]` of the GitHub pages.
 Forbidden branch names are `assets`, `images`, and `queries`.